chantisnake/ToyRepo/readme.md

 # toy Repo

-This is a temporary repo just to teach Lexos team about the basic git commands:
+This is a temporary repo just to teach the Lexos team about basic git commands:

-## couple of important file
+## a couple of important files
   * .gitignore
-    * all the filename in this file will be ignored by git(not able to add)
+    * all the filenames in this file will be ignored by git (so these files you are unable to add)
   * .git/
     * the folder with all the git information

 ## commands

   * add
-    * add the files that you want to push to the remote
+    * add the files that you have edited and want to push to the remote repo
   * commit
     * make a local image of the current program
     * kind of like creating a restore point
   * pull
     * sync from the remote to local
   * push
-    * sync from the local to remote (I don't really understand why git don't just provide a `sync` command)
+    * sync from the local to remote
   * reset (`--soft` `--hard` and undo add)
     * reset your program status to a commit
-        * `--soft` only reset your git info to that restore point(lost all the commits in between)
+        * `--soft` only reset your git info to that restore point (thereby losing all the commits in between)
         * `--hard` reset all the program, including the git info to a certain commit
         * undo `add` command
   * status